arghavanMor/Refactoring_LLM_Benchmark/README.md

-# 🔧 Refactoring LLM Benchmark
-**Bridging Human Expertise and Machine Understanding**
+# 🔧 Refactoring with LLM: Bridging Human Expertise and Machine Understanding

 This repository provides the **replication package** for the paper: